Eating is emotional, period.

 If you struggle with emotional eating, I want to leave you with one final word of encouragement from someone who’s been there.

-There was a time when I honestly never thought I could be free from emotional and binge eating.
+There was a time when I never thought I could be free from emotional and binge eating.
 For me, it took years to heal from my eating strongholds.
-But God, in his grace, never left me to struggle alone, and He won’t leave you alone either!
+But with lots of hard work, support from friends and family, and with God’s help, I can honestly say I no longer struggle in this area!

 Get help from a trusted expert whose been there

 I’ve been there, I’ve overcome emotional eating, and I’ve counselled countless women to do the same.
 And I’d love to help you too!
-We’ll work together to create a personalized plan, and I’ll be right there with you every step of the way.
-Learn more here.
+We’ll work together to create a personalized plan that gets you lasting results, and I’ll be right there to guide you every step of the way!